MacRusher/ColorWars/README.md

 3. You cannot select your or your opponent current selected color.
 4. After your turn opponent floods into his selected color.
 5. Game ends when there are no "free" tiles on the map.
-6. Whoever floods into more tiles wins!
+6. Whoever takes more tiles wins!

 ## Try it out!